rrotaru/rrotaru/README.md

 ## About me

 I enjoy the extremes of either being hyper-connected to everything tech/digital or being completely disconnected from everything.
-I take at least one major backpacking trip per year and would love to visit every national park in my lifetime.
-I love sci-fi books, films, and music enjoy everything of the [synthwave](https://ironskullet.com/2018/03/01/what-is-synthwave-2018-edition/)/[cyberpunk](https://www.polygon.com/features/2018/8/30/17796680/cyberpunk-2077-history-blade-runner-neuromancer) variety.
-I'm from the U.S. but originally Romanian.
-I graduated undergrad with a dual degree--Bachelor of Science in both Mathematics and Computer Science from [CCSU](https://www.ccsu.edu/), where I wrote a hybrid CS/Econ thesis in 2014 on Bitcoin and cryptocurrencies (no, I'm not a Bitcoin billionaire--I was too broke at the time to invest in crypto).
+I'm an avid backpacker, a keyboard enthusiast who dabbles in DIY projects, and a novice guitarist.
+I enjoy everything of the [synthwave](https://medium.com/@cywjoel/outrun-the-aesthetic-deconstructed-dbd3cd8679b7)/[cyberpunk](https://www.polygon.com/features/2018/8/30/17796680/cyberpunk-2077-history-blade-runner-neuromancer) variety.
+I graduated undergrad with a dual degree--Bachelor of Science in both Mathematics and Computer Science from [CCSU](https://www.ccsu.edu/) where I wrote a thesis on Bitcoin and cryptocurrencies--no, I'm not a Bitcoin billionaire, I was too broke at the time (2014) to invest in crypto.

 I am currently working professionally in software engineering in the financial industry.
 I work with automation for deployment and configuration of enterprise-scale systems.

-## Interesting reads
+## Long reads I find interesting

 1. [WaitButWhy's Neuralink post](https://waitbutwhy.com/2017/04/neuralink.html)
 2. [You Don't Know Javascript](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/README.md)